RESEARCH PROJECT COORDINATORUNIVERSITY OF KANSAS JUNIPER GARDEN'S CHILDREN'S PROJECT

 Research Project Coordinator

-- 45% - Using software development and project management tools, coordinate and monitor development and research activities based on scope of work, proposed timeline, and staff/resource allocation.
+- Coordinate and monitor development and research activities based on scope of work, proposed timeline, and staff/resource allocation.
+(45%)

-- 20% - Meet regularly with developers and research staff to review development progress, problem solve challenges, and re-allocate resources as needed depending on current project needs.
-Coordinate regular staff meetings and provide ongoing reporting of project performance.
+- Meet regularly with developers and research staff to review development, problem solve challenges, and re-allocate resources as needed depending on current project needs.
+(20%)

-- 10% - Coordinate research activities (e.g., assisting with recruitment and coordinating assessments in homes and schools) between families and educators and research staff.
+- Coordinate research activities between families and educators and research staff.
+(10%)

-- 15% - In collaboration with research staff and application developers, prioritize development tasks such that software requirements, specifications, and available resources are considered.
+- In collaboration with research staff and application developers, prioritize development tasks.
+(15%)

 - Bachelor's degree in education or related field

-- Two years’ minimum experience coordinating research or development projects that involve the use of project management software (e.g., Confluence, JIRA, etc.)
+- One year minimum experience coordinating research or development projects using project management software (e.g., Asana, Confluence, JIRA, etc.)

 - Two years’ experience coordinating and participating in multi-site meetings using online video-conferencing tools such as Skype, Zoom, Polycom, Goto Meeting, etc.

-- Fluent in the use of office productivity applications (e.g., Microsoft Word, Excel, Powerpoint)
+- Fluent in the use of office productivity applications and cloud-based applications such as Google Docs and OneDrive.